iiasa/message-ix-models/doc/global/source/message_globiom/overview/spatial.rst

 The country definitions of the 11 MESSAGE regions are described in the table below (:numref:`tab-reg`).

 .. _tab-reg:
-.. table:: Listing of 11 MESSAGE regions including their country definitions.
+.. table:: Listing of 11 regions used in MESSAGE-GLOBIOM, including their country definitions.

     +------------------------+-----------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
     | 11 MESSAGE regions     | Definition                        | List of countries                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |